 REVERSION OF UNCLAIMED MONEY 18424.7

-(Renamed 12/2003) (Revised 06/2016)
+(Revised 05/2022)

-Government Code section provides for the reversion of unclaimed money after it has been on deposit in the Special Deposit Fund for two years.
+Government Code Section 16374 provides for the reversion of unclaimed money after it has been on deposit in the Special Deposit Fund and remained unclaimed for two years.

-The SCO will notify state departments of the amounts reverted.
-State departments will note the reversion date on the duplicate copy of the schedule of unclaimed trust deposits if applicable.
+The State Controller’s Office will notify agencies/departments of the reverted amounts.
+Agencies/Departments will note the reversion date on their copy of the schedule of unclaimed trust deposits, if applicable.

-Claimants requesting payment of amounts that have reverted should be directed to the Department of General Services.
-See SAM section .
+Claimants requesting payment of reverted amounts should contact the Department of General Services (see SAM Section 8493).